-Bus Pedestrian Accident Jury Awards $6.78 Million in Pedestrian Accident
+Bus Pedestrian Accident Lawyers New York Secure $6.78 Million Verdict

 After a church service at the First Calvary Baptist Church on 148th Street, Mrs. Lewis and her son Ernest were on their way home.
-They were trying to catch the BX19 bus at 145th Street at Convent Ave. bus stop.
-As Ernest was running alongside the bus he began hitting the side of the bus, which was not moving, to alert the driver of their presence.
-As he got in front of the middle wheels of this 60-foot long articulating bus, he tripped and his legs fell under the bus.
-An eyewitness, Alphonza Elliott, testified at the trial, that it was just about the time the child fell that the driver started the bus.
+They were trying to catch the BX19 bus at 145th Street at the Convent Ave. bus stop.
+As Ernest was running alongside the bus, he began hitting the side, which was not moving, to alert the driver of their presence.
+As he got in front of the middle wheels of this 60-foot-long articulating bus, he tripped, and his legs fell under the bus.
+An eyewitness, Alphonza Elliott, testified at the trial that it was just about the time the child fell that the driver started the bus.
 The middle tire rode over his legs.
-Police officers called to the scene noted a tire tread impression in his leg
+Police officers called to the scene noted a tire tread impression on his leg.

-The driver claimed that he was aware the child was running for the bus but didn’t see him when he was near the middle of the bus and pulled into the intersection.
-He glanced at his right side mirror and saw a shadow on the ground and stopped the bus in the middle of the intersection to investigate.
+The driver claimed that he knew the child was running for the bus but didn’t see him when he was near the middle and pulled into the intersection.
+He glanced at his right-side mirror, saw a shadow on the ground, and stopped the bus in the middle of the intersection to investigate.
 He found Ernest behind the middle tire.
 There was a lot of blood.
 He called the TA from the phone on his bus, while the eye witness called 911 on his cell phone.

 Comment: The Bus Operator knew the child was alongside his bus.
-He should never have moved the bus until the child was out of the danger zone.
+He should only have moved the bus once the child left the danger zone.

 Lawyers with an Edge Proving Negligence in Motor Vehicle Accidents